Bewdiful/Bewdiful/README.md

 **AutoHitech — Junior Full-Stack Developer | Website Maintenance, Digital Marketing & IT Support**
 *(Jun 2020 – Jan 2024 | Hybrid / Remote)*
-- Maintained and enhanced AutoHitech’s corporate website using ASP.NET, JavaScript, jQuery, and Bootstrap.
+- Maintained and updated the corporate website autohitech.co.il; fixed layout issues and updated product information.
-- Implemented simple updates and UX/UI improvements by fixing layout issues and updating product information to improve usability and appearance.
+- Modified product filters and improved UX/UI for better usability and visual appeal.
-- Modified basic product filters (e.g., by brand, year, part) to enhance user navigation.
-- Utilized digital marketing tools (SEO, Google Analytics, Google/Facebook Ads, Canva) to run targeted campaigns and boost online visibility.
+- Led digital campaign management and online product promotion, leveraging SEO,Google Analytics, Ads, and Canva to run targeted campaigns and enhance online presence.
-- Provided IT support, troubleshooting hardware/software issues to ensure smooth daily operations.
+- Provided IT support, troubleshooting daily hardware and software issues.
+- Assisted the marketing team with technical implementation of product landing pages and SEO optimization.
+- Organized digital asset libraries and documentation to streamline campaignexecution and handoffs.

 ###